-During the launch of our new Barley Exploration vintages, we cast our minds back to where it all began.
+Every year, we launch new Barley Exploration vintages, which prompts us to reflect on this still unconventional aspect of our whisky making.
 In 2001, we entered into the whisky industry as mavericks, noisy rebels who upset the status quo of the staid world of Scotch.
-But what did we oppose, and why?
+But what did we oppose in the industry, and why?
 What were the circumstances we found ourselves in?

 Complete Disconnection with Barley